camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 - He -> the mechanic (replace the spark plugs)
 - She -> Him (buy a dress)
 - She -> Him (buy shoes)
+- WILL - Will she have him buy shoes?
+- GOING TO - Is she going to have him buy shoes?
 - He -> Her (put away the dishes)
 - He -> Her (sweep the floor)
 - They -> her (go to the store)